leakspin/pokemon-tcg-pdf-generator/README.md

 This website is not affiliated with, sponsored or endorsed by, or in any way associated with The Pokemon Company International Inc, Nintendo, Creatures Inc. or GAME FREAK Inc.

+## Features
+Well, I did this website to help myself and others to fill the data.
+It is not the most beautiful website but it's functional.
+If you have problems, errors or suggestions, please use the [Issues](https://github.com/leakspin/pokemon-tcg-pdf-generator/issues) tab to do so!

 ## Acknowledges
 The Pokemon Company International Inc, Nintendo, Creatures Inc. and GAME FREAK Inc for creating such a beautiful game that has inspired me to do this tool.